Waymans/freeCodeCamp/Front-End/Data-Visualization/Bar-Chart/README.txt

+# Project for fCC where I had to make a bar chart using D3 with the given data.

 A Pen created at CodePen.io.
 You can find this one at https://codepen.io/waymans/pen/qLBpXx.
 D3 - JavaScript - CSS